nikgraf/upleveled-lessons/lesson-graphql-client-query/README.md

 _Hint_: Get Luke by his id, which you can get from `allPeople`.

-- Query the population and all the resisents on the planet Naboo.
+- Query the population and all the residents on the planet Naboo.

 2. Use the Github GraphQL API `https://developer.github.com/v4/explorer/` to query